S.Korea considers vaccinating workers at major companies

-SEOUL (Reuters) -South Korea is considering plans to vaccinate workers at key businesses including chip and electronics firms to prevent disruptions to production, an official at the Korea Disease Control and Prevention Agency (KDCA) said.
+SEOUL (Reuters) -South Korea is considering plans to vaccinate workers at key businesses including chip and electronics firms to minimise disruptions to production, the government said on Thursday, amid global efforts to boost supply of scarce computer chips.

 The labour ministry has sent letters to companies including Samsung Electronics Co Ltd, SK Hynix Inc and LG Electronics Inc seeking information on their COVID-19 vaccination needs, the Maeil Business Newspaper reported on Wednesday, citing government and industry sources.

-The KDCA and labour ministry said they were discussing such options with government agencies but no specifics had been decided.
+The Korea Disease Control and Prevention Agency (KDCA) and labour ministry said they were discussing options with other government agencies but no specifics had been decided.

 Samsung Electronics, SK Hynix and LG Electronics said they had received the letter.